nikhil27gargeya/nikhil27gargeya.github.io/gcp.md

 Predict (either batch prediction or deployment prediction)

 Creating dataset requires identifying the use case:
 1. What is outcome to achieve?
-Ie.
+Ie. Classify unsafe driving from dashcam video
 2. What categories are needed to achieve this outcome?
+Normal, Distracted driving (texting, inebriated, eating, talking)
 3. Are these human deducible categories?
+In most cases
 4. What are the best representative examples of classificatory data?
+Varied times of day, noncircumstantial factors (ie. extreme driving conditions)

 Ideally have 1000+ examples per data label.